 Administrative Activities (e.g., Ranger Patrols and Operations, Maintenance Activities, Resource Management Activities, Park Aviation, etc.) and Minimum Requirement Standards: Administrative presence may impact opportunities for solitude and unconfined recreation.
 Rangers, trail crews, and resource management crews are stationed in the parks' wilderness to educate and assist visitors, enforce regulations and restrictions, carry out projects, and perform maintenance activities to protect and preserve wilderness character.
-Many of these actions, such as those requiring the use of helicopters, are approved only after a Minimum Requirement Analysis (MRA) determines that the actions are appropriate in wilderness.
+Many of these actions, such as those requiring the use of helicopters, are approved only after a minimum requirement analysis (MRA) determines that the actions are the minimum required to administer the area as wilderness.